One good thing came out of COVID-19.

 The Teams Administrator or the one organizing the meeting has the option to disable and enable it.
 The one setting the policies for your meetings, and that includes the captioning, is the Teams Administrator.
 Here’s the Microsoft Reference on managing meeting policies.

 Under Enable live captions, there are two values available.
 One is the Disabled but the user can override, and the other is Disabled.
 Other links that explain the policies: Office365 IT Pros and Microsoft Tech Community.

-Zoom, GoToMeeting, Webex, and Blue Jean
+Zoom, GoToMeeting, Webex, and Blue Jeans

 Zoom free accounts allow you to assign a participant to type the captions or use a third party service (not free).
 Here’s how to start closed captioning in Zoom.
-It still does not have built-in automatic captions like Google Meet.
+It still does not have free built-in automatic captions like Google Meet.

 A Comparison of Automatic Caption Tools